1053914/penguin_assignment/README.md

 The file "penguin_assignment.r" contains the script used to load the data, run the statistical analysis, and generate and save the plots.

+Before running the scripts, make sure to set the working directory to the file containing this repo if it has been downloaded.

 Once the libraries are loaded and the functions are defined, the "penguins_raw" data from the Palmer Penguins package is saved to "penguins_raw.csv" to preserve it in the "data_raw" file.

 "penguins_raw" is then cleaned by removing any relevant NAs and renaming the headers to be consistent.
 The resulting dataset is saved as "penguins_clean", and is preserved as "penguins_clean.csv" in the "data_clean" file